 The University of Melbourne has a 150-year history of leadership in research, innovation, teaching and learning.
 As a University of Melbourne student, you will become part of a dynamic collegial environment with a distinctive research edge.
 Throughout its history the University of Melbourne has educated some of the world’s most eminent scientists and researchers and this tradition continues today.
 Currently, we are the top ranked university in Australia.

-Our Veterinary program is delivered across two sites: the city-centre University campus in Parkville and the Werribee campus, where students study in a state-of-the-art teaching hospital designed to support top-class veterinary education in the twenty-first century.
-Facilities include ten consulting rooms, modern diagnostic capabilities including endoscopy, CT, MRI, image intensification, scintigraphy, on-site diagnostic pathology laboratories and a 24-hour small animal emergency and critical care unit.
+Our Veterinary program is delivered across two sites: the city-centre Parkville campus and the regional Werribee campus with our clinical teaching facilities. the veterinary teaching hospital was designed to support top-class veterinary education with facilities which include consulting rooms, modern diagnostic capabilities including endoscopy, CT, MRI, image intensification, scintigraphy, on-site diagnostic pathology laboratories and a 24-hour small animal emergency and critical care unit.
 Beginning in 2017, the university is transforming both campuses by constructing major additions to the veterinary teaching hospital plus new state-of-the-art teaching facilities.

 Government, industry and conservation health